Code highlighting

 Similar to the syntax used for selective highlighting, dynamic highlighting will change which lines of the code in a code block are highlighted every time you move to the next/previous slide.

 This is achieved by using the separator | to indicate what sections of the code will be highlighted at a given time.
+You can also use all to highlight all lines for a particular frame.

 ```rust {1,3|5-7}